REDUCE RISK - BUILD RESILIENCE - ENSURE RECOVERY

-Lauren is responsible for managing BUDMC commercial contracts and research projects.
-Including financial management budgeting and spend across our UK and overseas activities.
-As well as contributing to professional practice outputs.
+Lucy is responsible for managing BUDMC commercial contracts and research projects, including financial management budgeting and spend across our UK and overseas activities.

-She oversees bidding activity on behalf of the Centre working closely with the Universities Legal Department and Research and Development Office.
+She oversees bidding activity on behalf of the Centre working closely with the University's Legal Department and Research and Development Office.

 Dr Henry Bang